-Note: This document contains side effect information about fulvestrant.
-Some of the dosage forms listed on this page may not apply to the brand name Faslodex.
+Note: This page contains information about the side effects of fulvestrant.
+Some of the dosage forms included on this document may not apply to the brand name Faslodex.

-Some side effects of Faslodex may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Faslodex may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to fulvestrant: intramuscular solution

 Along with its needed effects, some unwanted effects may be caused by fulvestrant (the active ingredient contained in Faslodex).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking fulvestrant:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet